About a year ago in the start of 2017, I embarked on a series of small power electronics

 OK, but we will need at least a 10V input regular for 2S operation, and

 The constraints for the amplifier is simple.
-I wanted a small
+I needed a small

 Op-Amp capable of rail-to-rail output, capable of operating at the